The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

 The goal of the Adobe Digital Academy is for all participants to be job-ready once they’ve completed the education program and apprenticeship.
 Ideally, candidates go on to full-time, entry-level roles at Adobe.
 Since launching in 2016, we’ve had a 50% full-time hire rate.

-When we’re unable to offer a full-time role, we’ll connect the candidate with career services through the education partner.
+When we’re unable to offer a full-time role, we’ll connect the candidate with career services through the education socio.
 Candidates often go on to entry-level roles at other tech companies and start-ups, or they choose to continue their education.

 What goals has Adobe’s Digital Academy set?